 Sustainability is becoming the watchword throughout the design and building industries.
-Not only are more homeowners beginning to search for greener options for their homes, but more municipalities are also beginning to encourage sustainable design, in some cases including ordinances for greener practices and in other cases offer rebates and incentives to help encourage both designers and homeowners to make the switch.
+Not only are more homeowners beginning to search for greener options for their homes, but more municipalities are also beginning to encourage sustainable design - in some cases including ordinances for greener practices and in other cases, offering rebates and incentives to help encourage both designers and homeowners to make the switch.
 So, it’s becoming more common for people to begin thinking green when it comes to larger projects.
 After all, larger-scale projects have more opportunities to include sustainable principles.
 They aren’t the only places you can include greener, more sustainable materials, and designs, however; it’s essential to think sustainably for every project, no matter how small.

 Sustainability is about long-term rewards and gains, not just about what’s happening in the short term.
-And while many people have begun to think of home trends are something that’s only meant to last a short period, most homes and buildings don’t actually get updated as frequently as people may think.
-So, those changes you’re making to home now may still be part of the function and design 20, 30, or 50 years from now.
+And while many people have begun to think of home trends as something that’s only meant to last a short period, most homes and buildings don’t actually get updated as frequently as people think.
+So, those changes you’re making to your home now may still be part of the function and design 20, 30, or 50 years from now.

 Using sustainable materials and building practices means that the home will have less of an impact on the environment, energy bills, and the health of the building’s occupants for many years.
 It also means that the home may not need to be updated again as quickly, as energy prices continue to rise and more cities and states put green building laws on the books.